Breast Cancer Genes

 Before Genetic Testing

 Counseling is required before undergoing genetic testing for breast cancer.
 During this educational session, a health care provider will explain the benefits and risks of genetic testing and answer any questions you may have.

 You’ll also have to sign a consent form.
 It’s an agreement between you and your health care provider, showing that you have discussed the tests and understand how the results might affect you and your family.

 Here are some questions to consider when thinking about genetic testing:

-How would I use my test results?
-What will I do differently if the results are positive, or if they are negative?
+- How would I use my test results?
+What will I do differently if the results are positive or negative?

 What Happens During Genetic Testing?

 You'll need a family pedigree to learn whether there is a cancer development pattern in your family.
 A family pedigree is a chart that shows the genetic makeup of a person's ancestors.
 It’s used to analyze characteristics or diseases that are passed down through a family.

 Then, you’ll have a blood test to learn whether you have a breast cancer gene.
 Keep in mind that the vast majority of breast cancer cases are not linked with a breast cancer gene.
 In addition, scientists do not know all of the genes that can cause breast cancer, so they can test you only for the known genes.

 When someone with a cancer diagnosis and a family history of the disease is found to have an altered BRCA1 or BRCA2 gene, the family is said to have a "known mutation."
 If there’s a link between the development of breast cancer and a breast cancer gene, then all family members willing to have genetic testing are asked to give a sample of blood.
 For many people, knowing their test results is important because this information may help to guide health care decisions for themselves and their families.